MarcoSchaeferT/InVADo_setup/readme.md

 ###

-- run CMake to prepare InVADo for building
 - InVADo is available under the repository link above
+- download the repo and run CMake to prepare InVADo for building
-- running CMake will automatically download the additional content of this repository
+- running CMake will download the additional content of this repository
-- additional content is saved to: **NAME_OF_REPOSITORY\plugins\prolint\InVADo_setup**
+- additional content is automatically saved to: **NAME_OF_REPOSITORY\plugins\prolint\InVADo_setup**

 (the following mentioned references refer to this path)